So here’s how I came up with the idea of Tablet Mounts for Musicians.

 It turns out there are a lot of tablet mounts for musicians.
 The problem is that they aren’t marketed as tablet mounts for musicians.

 Pictured here is the Arkon Heavy Duty Table Desk Tablet Clamp Mount with 12-inch Neck.
 A common clamp mount with a gooseneck and it clamps tightly to a microphone stand.
 This is somewhat similar to the mount that the guy in Belgium was using only it uses a gooseneck instead of twist ties.
 There are dozens of mounts similar to this which are typically marketed for tables.
-It has a sturdy clamp that will open to 1.75 inches and a spring loaded clamp to make sure your tablet does not fall out when you turn into landscape.
+It has a sturdy clamp that will open to 1.75 inches and an expandable clamp to make sure your tablet does not fall out when you turn into landscape.
 I think these work well for advanced and beginner musicians.

 Those learning to play the guitar can use a tablet along with a suction cup mount.
 I suspect the quality of the sound coming out of your guitar will be somewhat effected when you have a tablet stuck onto the instrument.
 Since you are a student and just starting to learn, I would think that is not too much of an issue.
 What’s important is that you can watch the lesson and at the same time hit the proper notes on the guitar.